jmrnilsson/Nitre/README.md

 This is a reimagination of Pythons popular Itertools module for C#.
-Albeit LINQ provides syntactically simple expressions there is still a few things that Itertools does really well and makes sense in C#.
+Albeit LINQ provides syntactically simple expressions there is still a few things that Itertools does really well whilst making sense in C#.
 Most of those things seem to evolve around the use of tuples or infinite collections.
 Features for enumerables are already decently covered in the `System.Linq-namespace`.